mvolkmann/blog/src/github/actions.md

 Click a job name (ex.
 "DemoJob") in the left nav to see details.
 This displays information about the steps
-"Set up job", "Complete Job", and each named step in the workflow, "Hello" and "Time" in this example.
+"Set up job", "Complete job", and each named step in the workflow, "Hello" and "Time" in this example.
 Click the disclosure triangle in front of a step name to see its detail.

+The "Set up job" step sets up
+the cloud environment where the workflow will execute and downloads all predefined actions that will executed.

+The "Complete job" step tears down the cloud environment, stopping any processes that were started.

 Here we see the "Set up job" and "Hello" steps expanded.